 During the spring of 2015, following the departure of Reverend Thresher, the church was served by Pastoral Assistant Aiya Maston, with the support of church members who provided lay leadership and sermons for Sunday worship.

-The Reverend Bill Comfort (right) served as Interim Pastor from June 2015 through June 2017.
+The Reverend Bill Comfort (left) served as Interim Pastor from June 2015 through June 2017.

-We called Reverend Mark Travis (left) as our Pastor in July 2017.
+Reverend Mark Travis (right) served as our Pastor from July 2017 to August 2019.